top of page

 The trail started out with a reminder that it is all uphill for the first 4.7 miles until we reach the Hahn Point trailhead.

-After a 700-800 foot climb, you have views over the Cathedral City Cove neighborhood.
+Following a climb of 700-800 feet, you can enjoy views overlooking the Cathedral City Cove neighborhood.

-We reached a narrow plateau with views of the surrounding hills.
+We reached a narrow plateau with views of the surrounding foothills.

-The pyramid peak in the distance (right of center) is Murray Hill, a hike we completed back in Feb 2020.
+The pyramid shaped peak visible in the distance (to the right of center) is Murray Hill, a hike we completed several years ago.
 Here's a link to that hike and blog.

 There were lots of flowering cacti in the wash.
 This strawberry hedgehog cactus or Engelmann's hedgehog cactus is common in desert areas of the southwestern US.
-It usually grows in clusters, sometimes up to 20 or more stems.
+It usually grows in clusters often with up to 20 or more stems.
 It has bright magenta flowers that bloom in April.
 Perfect timing for us.

 Dave was obsessed with taking pictures of the these flowers.